DV

 What is the difference between HDV and VIG?

-HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income strategy, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+HDV (iShares Core High Dividend ETF) tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
 They are issued by iShares and Vanguard respectively.

 Can I hold both HDV and VIG?